 For thousands of years, people have tried to harness the wind and sun.
 These days, modern technology makes it easier, and wind and solar power plants are cropping up all over the world.

-In North America, 30 operators and support staff in a Charlotte, N.C., office building help capture Mother Nature’s power and send it to the electric grid for Duke Energy Renewables, a division of Duke Energy, in the Renewable Control Center.
+In North America, 30 operators and support staff in a Charlotte, N.C., office building help capture Mother Nature’s power and send it to the electric grid for Duke Energy Sustainable Solutions, a division of Duke Energy, in the Renewable Control Center.
 They monitor wind and solar power plants all day and all night, from coast to coast, and direct 5,000 megawatts of energy to light cities and towns from North Carolina to California.

 Duke Energy Renewables’ wind and solar sites generate 3,000 megawatts of renewable energy.
 The company also monitors and controls another 2,000 MW for other companies – including the nation’s first offshore wind farm 3 miles off the coast of Rhode Island.
 It’s enough clean energy to power 1 million homes.